Jnaneswari Express: Train schedule

-Note : Train stops at Kasara & Igatpuri Railway Station only for Bankers Loco attachment & removal at the back of the Train.
+Note : Train stops at Kasara & Igatpuri only for Bankers Loco attachment & removal at the back of the Train.
 There is no Commercial halt at these Stations.

 Accident

-On 28 May 2010 Mumbai-bound Jnaneswari Super Deluxe Express derailed between Sardiha and Khemasuli stations of West Midnapore claiming 150 lives and 46 injured.
+On 28 May 2010 Mumbai-bound Jnaneswari Super Deluxe Express derailed between Sardiha and Khemasuli stations of West Midnapore And approaching freight train coming from opposite tracks crashed into the Jhaneswari Super Deluxe Express train's wreck resulting of claiming 150 lives and 46 injured.